adamstrvor/donifarakan/README.md

 ## Introduction

-**"Dɔnifarakan"** also known as *"Dɔni fara ɲɔgɔn kan"* is a robust federated learning framework designed to enable distributed machine/deep learning while safeguarding data privacy.
+**"Dɔnifarakan"** is a robust federated learning framework designed to enable distributed machine/deep learning while safeguarding data privacy.
 This framework enable multiple clients to collaboratively train sophisticated models without exposing their raw data.
 Instead, clients share model updates (e.g., weights) with a central server.
 The server aggregates these updates to create a generalized and high-performing model.

 Specifically tailored for the finance sector (banks, fintech companies, etc.), Dɔnifarakan allows stakeholders to train models on their local data without compromising sensitive information.
 This collaborative approach facilitates a wide range of applications, including: